 Businesses and public schools in California have formed a wide range of public-private partnerships, varying in size and function.
 As the voice of the business community, the CalChamber is well-positioned to be a clearinghouse on information about successful partnerships.
 To share the challenges/opportunities you have experienced, email us.

-The CalChamber-supported workers’ compensation reforms fundamentally changed many of the failed areas within the workers’ compensation system.
-These reforms resulted in significant savings for all employers.
-The CalChamber is responding to these threats by increasing its involvement in workers’ compensation cases and intervening in important cases on behalf of California employers.
+CalChamber-supported workers’ compensation reforms have fundamentally changed many of the failed areas within the workers’ compensation system and have resulted in savings to the system.
+The CalChamber promotes legislative, judicial and regulatory actions that maintain an efficient system which provides adequate worker benefits while protecting the competitive position of California employers.
 To learn more about the CalChamber’s involvement, or if you are willing to alert the CalChamber to any legal challenges you are facing in workers’ compensation, email us.

 There’s a reason the Wall Street Journal dubbed CalChamber President and CEO Allan Zaremberg “coalition man.”
 For decades, the CalChamber has effectively built support around pro-business candidates and initiatives.
 Our members trust us to pave the way for a healthy business environment.
 We do this through our powerful political action committees and ballot initiative campaigns.